 From this analysis, we conclude it is possible to discover shape-persistent POCs from precursors predicted to be easy-to-synthesise, without designing those precursors with structural features that are more likely to result in a shape-persistent POC.
-We show the MPScore is able to identify the largest proportion of shape-persistent POCs (1,646 cages), compared with other synthetic difficulty scores (770 from the SAScore and 278 from the SCScore).
-Using this approach, we discovered a total of 2,694 shape-persistent cages that could be formed from easy-to-synthesise precursors; a significant number in contrast to the hundreds of POCs that have already been discovered.
+We show the MPScore is able to identify the largest proportion of shape-persistent POCs (709 cages), compared with other synthetic difficulty scores.
+Using this approach, we discovered a total of 1,072 shape-persistent cages that could be formed from easy-to-synthesise precursors; a significant number in contrast to the hundreds of POCs that have already been discovered.
 Additionally, while the vast majority of shape-persistent POCs have a pore diameter of 5 Å, we show that this workflow is also able to identify a smaller number of cages with larger pore diameters.
 This is a promising discovery, as it shows precursors that could form larger POCs can be readily accessed.